stuart-srjc/CS12-Labs/cs12Lib/README.md

 #### Preconditions: 	a byte array must exist large enough to hold the values input by the user
 #### 			rsi must point to the address of the byte array to fill
 ####			rdx must contain the value of the number of characters to read into the byte buffer
-#### Postconditions: 	The byte array pointed to by the rdi will contain the characters input by the user in ASCII
+#### Postconditions: 	The byte array pointed to by the rsi will contain the characters input by the user in ASCII
 #### 			Registers rax, rbx, rcx, rdx, rsi and rdi are unchanged after the call
 ```
 ; Data